 Upon your return from abroad, you will likely be energized and excited to stay connected to an international community and may also be looking for ways to get out of the country again.
 Below, you will find a list of resources to help you get involved in international activities here in Seattle, as well as links to help you find internships, volunteer opportunities, teaching experience, work, and graduate studies abroad.
-We encourage you to also conduct your own research beyond this page.
-There are so many opportunities out there; it is impossible to list them all in one page!
+This is not an exhaustive list so we encourage you to also conduct your own research beyond this page.

 Ways to stay international while at UW

 CIRCLE is the largest international community on campus, a place where students can interact with peers from various parts of the world.
 CIRCLE programs offer many cultural exchange opportunities including Unite UW & CIRCLE of Friends.
 You can use your study abroad experiences to help out other international students to adjust to the new country/campus.
 The ways you can engage with CIRCLE can be by volunteering as a CIRCLE Ambassador or just participating in various cultural programs.
 You can potentially even find language exchange partners or find a student employment opportunity.

 FIUTS is a community non-profit organization with a long affiliation to the UW that connects international students studying at the UW with students like you, creating a place where international understanding and cross-cultural awareness can be fostered.
 FIUTS sponsors various activities throughout the year.

 UW Housing and Food Services offers the opportunity for students to live in international community housing and provides students with an opportunity to expand their knowledge of global society, as well as share their perspectives from their own rich cultures.
 International students, students interested in study abroad programs or international studies, and those who have traveled internationally are encouraged to preference the Global Experience Community on their housing application.